Where to find job vacancies

 • Choose the dress code for your job application.
 In most companies, you are not expected to suit up for your job interview (depending on the branches).
 Go for casual chic.

 • Prepare to be asked direct questions.
-Dutchies are straightforward, and you will probably also learn that at your job interviews.
-They try to find out who you are outside of work and might ask questions about your interests, family etc.
+Dutchies are straightforward; you will probably also learn that at your job interviews.
+They try to find out who you are outside of work and might ask questions about your interests, family, etc.

 New to the Netherlands?